MaxKolbe/Task-Orchestration-Api/readme.md

 ### Notes
-I recently learned of the modular (feature-based) architecture for structuring my codebase.
+I recently learned of the modular (feature-based) architecture.
+I will use it to structure my codebase.
-It taskes the form:
+It takes the form:
 ```
 /src
  ├── modules